bertreb/pimatic-smartmeter-stats/README.md

 To use the degreedays device you need to have the following data variables available in Pimatic:
 - Realtime outdoor temperature
-- Realtime energy total value (not the current usage but the absolute total usage value) If available the following variables will increase the quality of the data:
+- Realtime energy total value (not the current usage but the absolute total usage value).

+If available the following variables will increase the quality of the data:
 - Realtime windspeed
 - indoor temperature of the main heated mainroom (not yet used)